ampovincentray-stack/CCM101-vrampo/Laboratory-05-Cloud-Data-Engineer/README.md

 - Using port forwarding.
 - Creating and managing MinIO buckets.
 - Uploading objects to cloud storage.
-- Documenting technical work using Markdown.
+- Uploading files like sample.jpg
-- Managing a GitHub portfolio.
+- using different command to make apps